Pathoschild/StardewScripts/mod-dump/README.md

 5. Run the script to fetch & display metadata.

 ## Fetch mods
+> [!NOTE]
+> This uses special API endpoints that aren't publicly accessible.
+You'll need special permission from CurseForge,
+> ModDrop, and Nexus before you can use this script.

 `fetch mods.linq` downloads every Stardew Valley mod from CurseForge + ModDrop + Nexus, unpacks the downloads, and runs LINQ queries on them.
-Once downloaded, the local cache can be updated incrementally with new/updated mods.
+Once downloaded, the local cache is updated incrementally with new and updated mods.

 Usage:
 1. [Install SMAPI](https://smapi.io/).